-The Baronsmead Second Venture Trust plc AGM was held on 16 February 2022 at Saddlers’ Hall, 40 Gutter Lane, London EC2V 6BR at 10.30am on Wednesday 1 February 2023.
+The 2023 Baronsmead Second Venture Trust plc AGM was held at Saddlers’ Hall, 40 Gutter Lane, London EC2V 6BR at 10.30am on Wednesday 1 February 2023.

-The Results of AGM announcement has been released on 17 February 2022.
+An announcement regarding the Results of the 2023 AGM was released on 1 February 2023.
 The results are listed below.

 % of Issued Share Capital voted